FREQUENTLY ASKED QUESTIONS

 WPF Library

 The WPF Library is housed in the ~NATUROPATHY~ forum.
-We've had some pretty fascinating discussions here at Wild about writing in general.
-We used to just let them slip off the boards to be lost forever in the Internet ether.
-Not any more.
-You will find many writing discussions in our library, from answers to grammar questions to publishing tips.
+We've had some pretty fascinating discussions here at WPF about writing in general, poetry in specific, and other topics.
+You will find many of these discussions in our library, from answers to grammar questions to publishing tips.
 If you have a question about poetry or writing in general, chances are we might have handled it in the past.
-So please consider a stroll through the library.
-You never know what important nugget of information you just might stumble across.
+Please wander through the Library.
+We may have already discussed exactly the topic you have in mind or question you have.
 You may access the library by clicking on this link: WPF Library

 Please consider all these valuable tools when it comes to improving your poetic skills and learning more about this craft we all practice and love.

-- Wild Poetry Forum is a not-for-profit organization.
+Wild Poetry Forum is a not-for-profit organization.
 It is funded primarily by its own administrators, and supplemented via private member donations and purchase of products in the WPF BookShop.
 Membership is free and private donations and BookShop purchases are not a requirement.
-However, if you wish to donate to WPF you can do so through two options for donating located in the BookShop, one program through PayPal and one through the Amazon Honor System.
+However, if you wish to donate to WPF you can do so through the option for donating located in the BookShop, a program through PayPal.
 Although we do very much appreciate simple cash donations, we would prefer that you help WPF through purchases in our BookShop.
 WPF receives a percentage (about 4%) on everything you purchase there.
 This includes both the products listed and anything else you purchase through WPF’s link to Amazon.
 If you choose to help WPF in this fashion, you acquire books and other products you most likely would have purchased anyway, and WPF benefits.
 It’s a win-win situation for everyone.
 All money donated or received via member purchases is funneled directly back into WPF and used to fund important member programs.
 For more information on either donating or purchasing products, click on this link: WPF BookShop

 Thank you!